 - The residential address in the resident country is a compulsory field.
 Therefore, you must also attach an attested proof along with the application.

-- The compliance requirement in the US and Canada are far more stringent than those of the other nations.
+- The compliance requirements in the US and Canada are far more stringent than those of the other nations.
 According to FATCA guidelines, all financial institutions must share the details of financial transactions involving a person residing under the US Government.

 - Are you residing in any of the 90 countries that have signed the Common Reporting Standard?
 CRS is a global reporting system to combat tax evasion.